Outlook Express Setup

 Now click Next.

-Ideally, the incoming (POP3) mail server should be set to mail.<YOUR-SITE-NAME> as per your setup instructions.
-Alternatively, if you're in the process of moving from a different provider to ourselves, you may wish to set this to our server's address such as haldir.visn.co.uk (for example).
+Ideally, the incoming mail (POP3) server setting should be set to mail.<YOUR-SITE-NAME> as per your setup instructions.
+However, if you're in the process of moving from a different provider to ourselves, you may wish to set this to our server's address such as haldir.visn.co.uk (for example).
 The correct address to use will be within your setup instructions.

 Now click Next.